 Notes: This table reports summary statistics as of 2010Q1 across samples.
 Column 1 reports statewide means computed from the ACS or provided by the credit bureau.
 Column 2 reports means for the "initial sample" of drivers who are (i) matched to the credit file, (ii) present on the credit file as of 2010Q1, and (iii) aged 18-59 and have a credit score as of that date.
-Column 3 reports means for the event study sample and column 4 reports means for the IV sample.
+Column 3 reports means for the event study sample.
 See text for additional details on sample construction.